kubeflow/website/content/docs/gke/authentication.md

 ### Authentication from a Pod
 To access the service account from a Pod, you have to do two things:

 1. **Mount the secret as a file.** This will give your pod access to your GCP account, so be careful which pods you grant access to.
 1. **Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable** to point to the service account.
 GCP libraries will use this environment variable to find the service account and authenticate with GCP.

-The following YAML describes Pod that has access to the `${KFAPP}-user` service account:
+The following YAML describes a Pod that has access to the `${KFAPP}-user` service account:
 ```
 apiVersion: v1
 kind: Pod